ererdewubudesi/ererdewubudesi.github.io/_pages/about.md

 My main research interests lie at **the intersection of Natural Language Processing (NLP), linguistics, and cognitive science**.
 I am deeply curious about meaning in both machines and humans, with a particular emphasis on **how non-textual information interacts with language to contribute to meaning**.

-I am interested in the following questions:
+I am working on and interested in questions such as the following:

 **Linguistics and Cognitive Science → NLP**
 - How to evaluate and analyze AI systems by leveraging cognitive theories and findings concerning perception, embodiment, and social interaction and linguistics throies concerning semantics and pragmantic [[EMNLP findings 2025](https://arxiv.org/abs/2510.16924)]